← Back to articles

 • Table count: SELECT count(*) FROM information_schema.tables WHERE table_schema = 'public';

-• Row counts: Compare SELECT count(*) for each table against OraDB DUMP Viewer display
+• Row counts: Compare SELECT count(*) for each table against Open DUMP Viewer for Oracle database display

 • Data types: Verify column definitions with \d tablename